WebSockets

 | `htmx:wsAfterMessage` | `htmx:after:ws:message` | Different detail structure |

-| `htmx:wsConfigSend` | `htmx:before:ws:send` | Modify `e.detail.data` instead |
+| `htmx:wsConfigSend` | `htmx:before:ws:request` | Modify `e.detail.headers` and `e.detail.body` |

-| `htmx:wsAfterSend` | `htmx:after:ws:send` | Similar |
+| `htmx:wsAfterSend` | `htmx:after:ws:request` | Similar |

 ### Message Format Changes